sparkerrecipes/sparkerrecipes.github.io/_recipes/sheet-pan-souvlaki-skewers-and-fries.md

 0. Prepare the fries
   0. Cut the fries into matchsticks and place into a large bowl.
 Cover with very hot water for 10 minutes, then drain and dry completely
   0. Toss fries with remaining ingredients, then lay out on a parchment-lined baking sheet
-  0. Roast in 450 oven for 15 minutes, then toss, and rost for another 20-30
+  0. Roast in 450 oven for 15 minutes, then toss, and roast for another 20-30
 0. When ready to roast the souvlaki, add 3 Tbsp. fresh lemon juice to chicken mixture and toss to coat.
 Thread chicken onto skewers; arrange over chickpeas.
 Roast until chicken is opaque throughout, 15 minutes.
 Heat broiler.
 Broil until chicken and chickpeas are browned in spots, about 5 minutes.
 Remove baking sheet from oven; drizzle 1 Tbsp. extra-virgin olive oil over chicken and chickpeas.
 0. While everything is roasting, combine ½ small red onion, thinly sliced, 1 lb. mixed tomatoes, cut into bite-size pieces, and ½ cup pitted Kalamata olives in a large bowl.
 Drizzle with oil and lemon juice, season with salt, and toss to coat.
 0. Scatter tomato salad over chicken and chickpeas.
 Top with 6 oz. feta, thinly sliced, and parsley leaves.